st4eve/QMIND-2023-QKD/docs/index.md

 **Goal:** To demonstrate the power of quantum communication through the generation of identity confirming and data encrypting keys.

 Alice and Bob want to communicate secretly.
 To do so they need a secure key to encode their message and verify each other's identities in the future.
 However, Eve, who has nefarious intent, wants to eavesdrop.
 Through the use of QKD Alice and Bob can generate a key that Eve will never be able to crack ensuring their communication is 100% secure.
-Thr goal of QSSH is to guarantee secure communication between a user and a server.
+The goal of QSSH is to guarantee secure communication between a user and a server.

 __Not sure what to be working one__: check the (projects page)[https://github.com/users/st4eve/projects/1/views/3?layout=table]